paulmcquad/Maple_Maths/Calculus/README.md

 # Calculus

+## What is Calculus

+Calculus is the study of how quantities change.

 ## Calculus Books

 [Robert A. Adams and Christopher Essex - Calculus: A Complete Course - 9th Edition 978-0134154367](https://www.pearson.com/nl/en_NL/higher-education/subject-catalogue/mathematics/Calculus-A-Complete-Course-Adams.html?tab=table-of-contents)